edxu96/RexNet/docs/PhD/README.md

 ## Highlights

-- A continuous double auction market with a new type of limit order books is proposed to replace incumber electricity families.
+- A continuous double auction market with a new type of limit order books is proposed to replace incumber electricity families, making it possible for small-scale prosumers to directly participate.
 - Discrete event simulations of multi-agent systems are used as the main research tools.
-- A new decision making framework based on model prediction controls is introduced.
+- A new decision making framework based on model prediction control is introduced to facilitate procurement, control and response of participants.
-- The core idea can be concentrated on a new type of retailer in the power industry, and a series of real-world experiments can be conducted.
-The problem is simplified to a rolling vendor problem with dynamic pricing and procurement of perishable products.
-Spot demands and replenishment costs are uncertain.
+- The core idea can be borrow by a new type of retailer in the power industry, and a series of real-world applications can be conducted.
+The problem can be simplified, being a vendor facing dynamic pricing and procurement of perishable products with uncertain spot demands and replenishment costs.
-- Simulations can provide statistics for long-term investments, and a new structure for power systems can be utilized, especially for underdeveloped areas.
+- Simulations can provide statistics for long-term investments, and a new structure for power systems can emerge, especially in underdeveloped areas.
 - The market can be applied in other industries, like food supply chains, the retailing and the banking.

 ## 1. Introduction